 Many of you support the KJLT/KJTF ministry with gifts to cover the daily operating expenses.
-I hope that will continue.
-It needs to.
-Those gifts are very important.
+I want to say thank you for that support.
 The expenses are always ongoing.
-Donors are needed to make additional gifts aside from their regular giving for this new transmitter.
+Donors are needed to make additional gifts aside from the regular giving for this new transmitter.
 I want to emphasize the need for additional gifts rather than re-designating gifts from our general fund to transmitter equipment fund.
-Would you help with this project!
-Your gift is so very important in helping to make this happen!
+Would you help with this project?
+Your gift is so important in helping to make this happen!
 Thank you for any help you provide.
 You are appreciated!